RichardChen20/LiftedCL/README.md

 This is my last year as a master student, I am busy writing my thesis and preparing for my graduation.
 I'll try my best to clean the codes and upload the pre-trained models as soon as possible.

-Furthermore, I consider the idea of 3D-aware representation learning proposed in our paper is much more important than the code itself.
+Furthermore, we hope our work can inspire others when doing 3D-aware representation learning.
 Lifting and adv training is feasible for human-centric tasks, but how to do the 3D-aware representation learning for other tasks (e.g., Object Dection) is worth further research!